JiaoZhang-Amanda/CS-interview/Networking/Networking Concept Interview Q.md

 1.1.1.1 is a public DNS resolver that provides a fast and private way to browse the Internet.
 ```
 ### ICMP
-* ICMP is a transport level protocol within TCP/IP which communicates information about network connectivity issues back to the source of the compromised transmission.
-It sends control messages such as destination network unreachable, source route failed, and source quench.
+* ICMP is a transport level protocol within TCP/IP which communicates information about **network connectivity issues** back to the source of the compromised transmission.
+* It **sends control messages** such as destination network unreachable, source route failed, and source quench.
 * For example, if a datagram is not delivered, ICMP might report this back to the host with details to help discern where the transmission went wrong.
 It's a protocol that believes in direct communication in the workplace.

 ### IPsec
 * IP Security.
 It defines the encrypted, decrypted and authenticated packets.
 IPsec can be used to encrypt application layer data, provide security for routers sending routing data across the public internet and provide authentication without encryption.
 * It has 2 modes.
 The **Main mode** which provides the greater security and the **Aggressive mode** which enables the host to establish an IPsec circuit more quickly.
 ___
-### 1. What is the difference between TCP and UDP?
-When would you use each of them?
+### TCP&UDP
 TCP|UDP
 --|--
 TCP stands for **Transmission control protocol**|UDP stands for **User datagram protocol**